rayhog/aviator-jekyll-template/_api/cpu_3.0.md

 type:
 description:
 content_markdown: |-
-  The CPU model node in the Technopedia database stores information about CPUs, such as the model ID, number or cores, and model information.
+  The `CPU_MODEL` node in the Technopedia database stores information about CPUs, such as the model ID, number or cores, and model information.

   The `CPU_MODEL` node is connected to the `MANUFACTURER` node by the `HAS_A` relationship, which points from the `MANUFACTURER` to the `CPU_MODEL` node.